SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 ## Prerequisites

 ### Parameter: Use an existing Role or create a new custom Role Definition
 You can decide to either use an existing Built-in or Custom Role definition or create a new custom Role Definition using this parameter.
-If you wish to use an existing Role definition, then use the parameter **"Role ID of an existing Role Definition"** to provide the corresponding Role ID.
+If you wish to use an existing Role definition, then use the parameter **"Role ID of an existing Role"** to provide the corresponding Role ID.
 Refer to the next section to find out how to fetch the value.
-If you wish to create a new custom Role, then use the parameter **"Role name for the new Custom Role Definition"** to provide a name for the new Custom Role Definition.
+If you wish to create a new custom Role, then use the parameter **"Name for a new Custom Role"** to provide a name for a new Custom Role Definition.

-### Parameter: Role ID of an existing Role Definition
+### Parameter: Role ID of an existing Role
 Run the following command to get the Role ID for an existing Role Definition.
-Replace `role-name` with the name of existing Role Definition (standard or custom) that you intend to assign to the Service Principal to access the Microsoft Azure Storage Account.
+Replace `role-name` with the name of existing Role Definition that you intend to assign to the Service Principal to access the Microsoft Azure Storage Account.

 **PowerShell:** `(Get-AzRoleDefinition -Name "role-name").Id`

 **Command Line:** `az role definition list --name "role-name" --query "[].name" --output tsv`

-### Parameter: Principal ID of the Azure Active Directory Application
+### Parameter: Principal ID of the Azure AD App
-Run the following command to get the Principal ID.
+Run the following command to get the Principal ID of an Azure Active Directory Application.
 Replace `name-of-service-principal` with the name of the Azure Active Directory Application that you intend to enable for SAP ILM access to the Microsoft Azure Storage Account.

 **PowerShell:** `(Get-AzADServicePrincipal -DisplayName "name-of-service-principal").Id`

 **Command Line:** `az ad sp list --display-name "name-of-service-principal" --query "[].objectId" --output tsv`

 ### Other Parameters
-While most of the parameters have a default value, please make sure that you provide a new and unique value for the parameters **"Role name for the new Custom Role Definition"** and **"Name of the Storage Account"**.
+While most of the parameters have a default value, please make sure that you provide a new and unique value for the parameter **"Name for a new Custom Role"**.

 ## Deployment steps